LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Encrypt.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Encrypt Command
+# LambdaSharp CLI - Encrypt Command

 The `encrypt` command is used to encrypt sensitive information using a managed encryption key.
 The encryption key can either be selected by using the `--key` option or by specifying the deployment tier with the `--tier` option.
 In the latter case, the default LambdaSharp secret key for the chosen deployment tier is used.